thenofreeman/library-management-system/README.md

 ## Info

+This following project represents a Library Management System operated by a librarian to handle checking in and out books, and managing borrowers and their associated fines.

 ## System Design

 For simplicity of setup/build, we are using SQLite, since it works nicely ootb with no setup outside of Python script.